rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-python.md

 Instead, the producer can only send messages to an _exchange_.
 An exchange is a very simple thing.
-On one side it receives messages from producers and the other side it pushes them to queues.
+On one side it receives messages from producers and on the other side it pushes them to queues.
 The exchange must know exactly what to do with a message it receives.
 Should it be appended to a particular queue?
 Should it be appended to many queues?
 Or should it get discarded.
 The rules for that are defined by the